tejaswigowda/mediapipe-pose2bvh/paper.md

 # Dependencies

-A modern web browser that supports the WebAssembly.
+A modern web browser that supports the WebAssembly (WebRTC support needed for streaming).
 Tested on Chrome and Firefox.
-For development, you will need Node.js and http-server.
+Also works on mobile Chrome, albeit at a lower frame rarte.
+For development, you will need Node.js[@nodejs] and http-server[@httpserver].

 # Usage